BACON8ER-GAMER/PTW_320_Alpha_Project/README.md

 ## Example Projects

-Below are some examples of prompts and projects that were made with the help of the AI assistant.
+Below are some examples of prompts and projects that were made with the help of the AI assistant:

+* Science Project

+(Insert screenshot(s) here)

+* Math Project

+(Insert screenshot(s) here)

+* Social Studies Project

+(Insert screenshot(s) here)

+(Editor's Note: If either of you have any ideas for specific projects, please feel free to make adjustments to the titles of the bullet points)

 ## Going Forward